A Survey on Large Language Model-Based Game Agents: Reasoning of LLMGA

 \textbf{Search-based Reasoning.} A major limitation of single-path chain-of-thought is fragility: randomness in sampling may yield inconsistent outputs, and early errors can propagate through the chain~\cite{SC,madaan2024self}.
 Search-based methods mitigate this by generating multiple intermediate reasoning candidates and then selecting, aggregating, or revising them.
 As shown in Figure~\ref{fig:reasoning_approach}, Self-Consistency~\cite{SC} alleviates inconsistency by prompting LLMs to generate multiple chains of thoughts independently, and conduct majority voting on the final answer to find the most consistent reasoning path.
 Tree-of-Thoughts~\cite{ToT} focuses on preventing error propagation by proposing multiple intermediate thoughts and selecting the correct one.
 Specifically, it decomposes a task into multiple steps, generates candidate thoughts for each step, and selects the most promising one, making the reasoning process resemble traversing a tree of thoughts.
-Extending this idea, Graph-of-Thoughts~\cite{besta2023graph} aggregates thoughts across different reasoning paths, converting a tree structure into a directed acyclic graph (DAG).
+THREAD frames generation as a thread of execution that dynamically spawns child threads for intermediate reasoning, improving adaptive decomposition~\cite{schroeder2024thread}.
+For graph-based reasoning, Graph-of-Thoughts~\cite{besta2023graph} aggregates thoughts across different reasoning paths, converting a tree structure into a directed acyclic graph (DAG).
 SPRING~\cite{wu2024spring} constructs a template DAG in which each node corresponds to a question or instruction used to prompt LLMs for progressive reasoning.
 In their study, the authors prompt LLMs to summarize the Crafter paper~\cite{hafner2021benchmarking} into a DAG and then progressively traverse the DAG to answer these questions, thereby guiding the model through a step-by-step reasoning process.
+AgentKit composes agent reasoning as a dynamic graph of modular natural-language nodes that support hierarchical planning and reflection in the Crafter sandbox game~\cite{wu2024agentkit}.

 \textbf{Reflective Reasoning.} Unlike generic LLM agents often evaluated on single-turn tasks, game agents operate within an observation–action–feedback loop, continuously perceiving the environment, taking actions, and adjusting decisions based on the resulting outcomes.
 Reflective reasoning builds on this loop by allowing agents to analyze the outcomes of their own actions and incorporate these reflections into future reasoning and behavior, as Reflexion~\cite{shinn2023reflexion} shown in Figure~\ref{fig:reasoning_approach}.
 This introduces a temporal dimension to reasoning, enabling the integration of experience over time.